 Background

-When you create a data migration or synchronization project, you must specify the objects to migrate or synchronize.
+When you create a data migration or synchronization task, you must specify the objects to migrate or synchronize.
 The data transmission service allows you to directly specify objects, import objects, or configure matching rules for objects.
 You can configure wildcard-based matching rules to specify migration or synchronization objects.
 You can also configure object mapping logic between the source and the destination.
 This allows you to specify a large number of objects to be migrated or synchronized in a simple and efficient manner.
 New tables meeting the matching rules can be automatically synchronized to the destination through DDL operations for incremental synchronization.
 For more information, see Supported DDL operations for synchronization and limitations.

 Wildcard patterns for data migration/synchronization between databases